DoubleU-ANG/CASA0015_Mobile_System/README.md

   * Input random email and password can pass through the login page
   * Change the MQTT broker to your own one and subscribe to your own topics
   * Use your own API key to get weather service, which can be easily and free to apply at https://openweathermap.org/

+## :mag_right:Future development
+* Complete all the service in Account Page
+* Introduce a rainmap to provide more rain information
+* Introduce notification for user when needed
+* Optimize layout of all the page

 ## :mailbox:Contact Details